fmazzant/Localization/README.md

 LocalizationManager.Init(new MockVocabolaryServiceProvider { }, new CultureInfo("en-US"));
 ```

-The inizializing of library is very important to load the vocabolary.
+The inizializing library is necessary to load and configure the vocabolary.

 ### SetCulture

+The SetCulture changes the current culture, like this:

 ```c#
 LocalizationManager.SetCulture(new CultureInfo("en-US"));